vitalif/vitastor/docs/intro/architecture.en.md

   (at least by now).
 NBD is an older, non-recommended way to attach disks — you should use VDUSE whenever you can.
 - **[CSI driver](../installation/kubernetes.en.md)** — driver for attaching Vitastor images
-  as Kubernetes persistent volumes.
-Works through VDUSE (when available) or NBD — images are attached as kernel block devices and mounted into containers.
+  and VitastorFS subdirectories as Kubernetes persistent volumes.
+Block-based CSI uses VDUSE (when available) or NBD — images are attached as kernel block devices and mounted into containers.
+FS-based CSI uses **[vitastor-nfs](../usage/nfs.en.md)**.
 - **Drivers for Proxmox, OpenStack and so on** — pluggable modules for corresponding systems, allowing to use Vitastor as storage in them.
 - **[vitastor-nfs](../usage/nfs.en.md)** — NFS 3.0 server allowing export of two file system variants: